-Arendt’s first reflections on the model of the Jew as pariah are developed in her biography of the German Jewish writer, who hosted one of the most famous Berlin salons of the 1800s, Rahel Varnhagen.
-The book was written in the 1930s as Arendt's Habilitationsschrift, but was published only in 1957.
+Arendt’s first reflections on the model of the Jew as pariah are developed in her biography of the German-Jewish writer, who hosted one of the most famous Berlin salons of the 1800s, Rahel Varnhagen.
+The book was written in the 1930s as Arendt's Habilitationsschrift (habilitation thesis), but was not published until 1957.
 In this book, “written from the perspective of a Zionist critique of assimilation,” Arendt first introduces her key distinction between the pariah and the parvenu.

 As a Jew Rahel had always stood outside, had been a pariah, and discovered at last, most unwillingly and unhappily, that entrance into society was possible only at the price of lying, of a far more generalized lie than simply hypocrisy.
 She discovered that it was necessary for the parvenu—but for him alone—to sacrifice every natural impulse, to conceal all truth, to misuse all love, not only to suppress all passion, but worse still, to convert it into a means for social climbing.
 Courage could not be hers, the courage to take a position outside of society, because the pariah does not voluntarily renounce; he can only assume acquired heroic poses after renunciation has been forced on him.

 The parvenu is a term designating the assimilated Jew, a symbol for inauthentic Jewish life.
 The parvenu is the Jew who desires financial profit and social success and therefore leaves behind his or her Jewish heritage for the lucrative prospects that assimilation offers.
 The parvenus, Arendt adds, sacrifice their desires and hopes, their past and their future, their homes and their relationships and, most importantly for Arendt, their individuality.
 They renounce themselves in order to climb the social ladder, to become members of the “good society.”
 Arendt’s Rahel Varnhagen was different.
 Despite the fact that Varnhagen eventually converted to Christianity, Arendt sees in her a model for a modern experience of the Jewish pariah.
 Varnhagen, she claims, was unwilling to “sacrifice every natural impulse.”
 Instead, she chose to remain “outside,” a pariah.
-Assimilation was not a natural immaculate movement from one society to another, but a painful act in which one is stripped from that which defines him or her.
+Assimilation was not a natural immaculate movement from one society to another, but a painful act in which one is stripped of that which defines the self.
 The pariahs, explains Arendt, are reluctant to pay this price.
-Like the parvenu, they reject the traditional Jewish world; however, in difference from the parvenu, they also refuse to be lost in the world outside.
-In similarity to Deutscher’s heretics, Arendt’s pariahs are foreign to traditional Judaism, and, at the same time, never part of the society around them.
-For this reason, when Arendt think of examples of her pariah tradition, she suggests a list of figures that conspicuously resembles that of Deutscher.
-Heine, Franz Kafka, and Charlie Chaplin, who feature in her list of Jewish pariah heroes, could have easily populated Deutscher’s tradition of heretic.
+Like the parvenu, they reject the traditional Jewish world; however, unlike the parvenu, they also refuse to become lost in the world outside.
+Like Deutscher’s heretics, Arendt’s pariahs are foreign to traditional Judaism, and, at the same time, never part of the society they inhabit.
+For this reason, when Arendt cites examples of her pariah tradition, she suggests a list of figures that conspicuously resembles that of Deutscher.
+Heine, Franz Kafka, and Charlie Chaplin, who feature among her Jewish pariah heroes, could have easily populated Deutscher’s tradition of heretics.

-Nevertheless, in difference from Deutscher, Arendt offers more than a negative meaning to her tradition of pariahs.
+Nevertheless, in contrast with Deutscher, Arendt offers more than a negative meaning to her tradition of pariahs.
 As she writes to her friend and mentor Karl Jaspers: